What’s Your J-Talent?

-The video in each category with the most likes in each category will win a prize pack including The Japan Foundation merchandise, Harvest Index tea, Japanese Sweets, and a $100 voucher for Kinokuniya, and more!
+The video in each category with the most likes in each category will win a prize pack including The Japan Foundation merchandise, Japanese tea, Japanese Sweets, and a $100 voucher for Kinokuniya, and more!

 A number of stand-out entries will be chosen by The Japan Foundation, Sydney staff.
-Staff Pick award recipients will receive a prize pack including Japan Foundation merchandise, Harvest Index tea, Japanese Sweets, a $100 voucher for Kinokuniya, and more!
+Staff Pick award recipients will receive a prize pack including Japan Foundation merchandise, Japanese tea, Japanese Sweets, a $100 voucher for Kinokuniya, and more!